-(c) Advances to Related Parties and Rent receivable and Management fee receivable (from related parties)
+(c) Advances to Related Parties and Rent Receivable and Management Fee Receivable from Related Parties

-ECL for receivables from related parties, including advances, rent and management fee receivables, are measured and recognized using the liquidity approach.
+ECL for Advances to Related Parties, including rent and management fee receivables, are measured and recognized using the liquidity approach.
 Management determines possible impairment based on the related parties' ability to repay the advances upon demand at the reporting date taking into consideration the historical defaults from the related parties.
-Management assessed that the outstanding receivables from certain related parties as of December 31, 2022 and 2021 are not recoverable since these related parties have no capacity to pay the advances upon demand.
-On that basis, the loss allowance as at December 31, 2022 and 2021 amounted to P35.5 million (see Note 24.1).

-The Company does not consider any significant risks on the remaining advances to related parties since Megaworld and other related parties, whose credit risks for liquid funds are considered negligible, have committed to financially support these related parties as part of AGI's long-term corporate strategy.
-As of December 31, 2022 and 2021, impairment allowance is not material.
+The Group does not consider any significant risks in the advances to other related parties with financial difficulty since Megaworld, whose credit risk for liquid funds is considered negligible, have committed to financially support these related parties as part of AGI and its long-term corporate strategy.
+As of March 31, 2023 and December 31, 2022, the aggregate impairment allowance on balances from Megaworld and other related parties is identified to be not material.